 S.M.
 Entertainment, one of the largest entertainment companies in Korea, recently introduced a new business model for consuming music concerts, "Surround Viewing”.
 Surround Viewing requires a multiple camera system to capture wide field of views which are concatenated and a display technique in a theater for providing viewers with a vivid, live feeling to concerts projected onto three massive widescreens surrounding the audience.
 ETRI supports this concept with a multi-camera rig and monitoring system, to provide ultra-high quality.
 This new immersive content technique brings fascinating experiences but at this moment only supports three HD views with considerable bezels between screens.

-Use case - Rich Media Orchestration for Smart Habitats

-Rich media is a digital advertising and signage term for interactive ads that includes advanced features like video, audio, or other elements that encourage viewers to interact and engage with the content.
-These ads offer aggregated metrics on audience's behavior, including number of expansions, multiple exits, and video completions to get granular data on the success of your campaign.
-Using interactive and responsive media presentation technologies such as HTML5, the ads can include multiple levels of content in one placement: videos, games, tweets from an ad, and so on.
-Smart home and habitat technology is pioneered by several companies, such as digitalSTROM providing connectivity technology, or Qeo from Technicolor, a publish/subscribe architecture for connected devices.

 Enabling technology - Data and video acquisition & capture

 In terms of stadium video surveillance, we can distinguish between two solutions, i.e. using moving (PTZ) cameras or using fixed cameras.
 Typically a combination of both solutions is used.
 The most typical solution is using moving cameras where cameras are strategically placed, often high up, and offer the possibility to have an overview (when zoomed out) and details with up to 36x zoom.
 PTZ is controlled by the operator using a mouse or CCTV keyboard/joystick.
 With different fixed lenses options (wide to short angle), stadiums can be fully covered with fixed cameras.
 This has now been facilitated by multi-megapixel technologies, so that full coverage with high resolution can be achieved with a reasonable amount of cameras.
 Clearly the trend is towards a fixed installation of multi-megapixel cameras, enriched with some PTZ cameras for full flexibility.
 This is applicable to every stadium type, from smaller to bigger with cost proportional to its size.
 Even with the highest resolution cameras, there are still dozens - if not hundreds - of cameras deployed in a single stadium.
 To overcome this and ease operation, "stitching" technologies have been introduced.
 Stitching allows images from multiple cameras to be combined in real-time and create a single image (which could be for example of a stand).
 Stitching software has been developed for the broadcast industry and is now becoming available for the security market.